ajitagupta/kafka-data-streaming/README.md

 The database contains stock market data.

 ### S3 Bucket
-The data is transferred into client's S3 Bucket.
+The data is transferred into the client's S3 Bucket.